a11yfirst/ckeditor-dev/custom/DISTRIBUTION.md

 # Creating a new distribution

-1. Depending on the time since the last distribution, it may be desirable to merge in all changes from the upstream repository from which plugins-dev was forked, nameley `https://github.com/ckeditor/ckeditor-dev`.
-Roughly speaking, this involves the following two steps:
-   1. merge the upstream/master branch into the local master branch
-   1. merge the local master branch into the a11yfirst branch
+## Preparations

+1. Ensure that the `plugins-dev` working copy `a11yfirst-master` branch includes all changes needed for the new distribution:
+   * Update the version number in the a11yfirst-help.js file
+   * Update `CHANGELOG.md` by adding a new version description summary
+   * Update `DISTRIBUTION.md` as needed
+   * Update scripts/syncdist.sh file when necessary
+   * Commit all changes and push to origin

+## CKEditor Builder

 1. Use the [CKEditor Builder](https://ckeditor.com/cke4/builder) app to create a new build, following the instructions in `config.js`.

-   * Note: If nothing has changed with the build process since the last distribution, you can upload the `build-config.js` from the previous distribution to Builder.
+   * Note: If nothing has changed with the build process since the last distribution, you can upload the `build-config.js` from the previous distribution to the Builder app

 1. Download the Builder ZIP file and expand it to a new folder

-1. Make sure that the `plugins-dev` working copy is clean and includes all the changes needed for the new distribution, including the new version number and updates to the `CHANGELOG.md` and scripts/syncdist.sh files.
+## Update `distribution` repository working copy

-1. Change directory to the `distribution` working copy folder and issue the following command to make sure it is up to date with origin:
+1. Change directory to the `distribution` working copy folder, checkout the `master` branch, and issue the following command to make sure it is up to date with origin:

    `git pull`